 • Check you know where you are going for your interview and how long it will take to get there, allowing plenty of time for travel on the day.
 By arriving early you will not only have a chance to calm your nerves, but also the opportunity to talk to the reception staff about the organisation, or read any literature on display

-• Have a file ready with your CV, the job advertisement, copies of your letters, and literature/research you have on the organisation etc. to take with you for last minute checks.
-A pen and a small A5 notepad for notes may also be useful
+• Have your laptop or file ready with your CV, the job advertisement, copies of your letters, and literature/research you have on the organisation etc to take with you for last-minute checks.
+A pen and a small A5 notepad for notes may also be useful.

 • Make sure you have something to eat beforehand.